 The strap - or bracelet, as it is often referred to by Rolex enthusiasts - should stand up straight and not be surprised when placed on a flat surface.
 The bonding space can be stretched and expanded over time, but the individual bonds still need to fit together correctly.

 Bain warns that authentic watches can be paired with non-authentic bands.
 "A lot of counterfeiting happens with bands because, if you buy a gold Rolex Presidential, you wear it a lot, the band stretches," Bain says.
-"So there are a lot of gold bands in the offspring market that was not made by Rolex.
+"So there are a lot of gold bands in the offspring market that were not made by Rolex.
 They have been very deceived."

 13. Check the merchant credentials